Rohit-Satyam/BESE394E_assignments/week1/README.md

 ## Week1 Assignment

 - Compare “Results from JCI Insight” vs “Results derived from your own analysis”
 - Identify a data-set related to Monocytes in bulk RNA-seq and run the complete pipeline.
 Generate a report.
+(See Week2 directory)
 - Prepare an organized pipeline for RNA-seq.
 	- Power point explaining the pipeline.
 	- Example with R.